-KMT5A has an important role in the DNA damage repair pathway where it is recruited to double-strand breaks to deposit H4K20Me1 to facilitate Suv4-20-mediated H4K20Me2, which is required for 53BP1 binding and successful repair by NHEJ [63,64].
+KMT5A has an important role in the DNA damage repair pathway whereby it is recruited to double strand breaks to deposit H4K20Me1 to facilitate Suv4-20 mediated H4K20Me2 which is required for 53BP1 binding and successful repair by NHEJ [63,64].
 In addition, the ubiquitination of KMT5A by RNF8 increases KMT5A association with RNF168 which in turn promotes H2A ubiquitination [65].
 The ubiquitination of these and other chromatin components results in the recruitment of BRCA1/BARD1/Abraxas and RAP80 to sites of γ H2AX to allow the repair process to take place.
 Interestingly, RAP80 is a target of CDC20 and its overexpression prevents mitotic progression irrespective of DNA damage [9].
 This again supports a connection between the functions of KMT5A and CDC20 in cellular processes.
-Additionally, the role of KMT5A in the suppression of important anti-tumourigenic processes such as the positive regulation of the apoptotic process and the response to gamma and ionising irradiation are also highlighted suggesting the utility of KMT5A inhibition in combination with other DNA damage-inducing therapeutics such as radiotherapy or cytotoxic agents.
+Additionally, the role for KMT5A in the suppression of important antitumourigenic processes such as positive regulation of the apoptotic process, response to gamma and ionising irradiation are also highlighted suggesting a utility of KMT5A inhibition in combination with other DNA damage inducing therapeutics such as radiotherapy or cytotoxic agents.